 Not quite.
 With a variable mortgage rate, your monthly payments may change, or remain the same, depending on the lender.
 If your lender doesn’t update the payment, the amount of time required to payoff of the mortgage is extended when the rate goes up, and reduced when the rate goes down.

 How is it possible?
 Some variable interest rate mortgages have fixed payments (ex: TD), but changes in interest rates affect how the payment amount is applied to the mortgage.
 For example, if interest rates go down, more of the payment goes to principal, and if interest rates go up, more of the payment goes towards the interest.

 “I’m risk-averse, I want to protect myself: I prefer a fixed mortgage”

-This will sound counter-intuitive, but know that you are taking on a very risky bet by choosing fixed: you will never break your mortgage – meaning sell your property within your term.
+This will sound counter-intuitive, but know that you are taking on a very risky bet by choosing fixed: you will never break your mortgage – meaning sell your property, or refinance the mortgage within your term.

 What happens when you break your mortgage?
 With a fixed mortgage, you pay a significant penalty.